-With the Dairy Farmers of America, we’re also developing an approach to reduce the emission of greenhouse gases while improving animal health and welfare, and we’re trialling the benefits of a feed additive with one of our suppliers, with the aim of reducing emissions of methane.
+With the Dairy Farmers of America, we’re also trialling an approach to reduce the emission of greenhouse gases while improving animal health and welfare.
+Over 2019–2020, we’re exploring the benefits of a probiotic feed additive with one of our suppliers, with the aim of reducing emissions of methane.